 Birthright citizenship in the US dates back to the Fourteenth Amendment.
 Today, that means that persons born within the 50 states, the District of Columbia, and well Puerto Rico, Guam, the US Virgin Islands, and the Northern Mariana Islands are granted citizenship at birth.
 Exceptions include children of foreign diplomats and wartime enemies.

 Persons born in the territory of Antigua and Barbuda are granted citizenship.
 As of October 31, 1981, exceptions include children of foreign diplomats.

 Under the 1977 Act, persons born on Canadian soil, in the Canadian territorial sea, or in the airspace above Canada on or after February 15, 1977 are granted Canadian citizenship.
 Exceptions include the children of foreign governments or employees of foreign governments in Canada.

 There are often rules limiting who should be a citizen of a country at any given time.
 The rules that are meant to regulate the application of jus soli is called lex soli.
 The common lex soli used by many countries is that when a child is born of foreign parents that are on a mission to other countries or are diplomats from other states.

 Some countries also practice a restricted version of the rule of jus soli for children born of certain immigrants only.
 This is aimed at controlling immigrants and the population of a country.
 Most develop states does not practice this rule, for fear of terrorism and unwelcomed vices that could be brought by this person of foreign nations to their land.

-Countries Who offer Birthright Citizenship
+Countries Removing Birthright Citizenship